50 things you absolutely have to do in Leeds before you die – how many have you done?

 27. Feed the penguins at Harewood House

-You’ll have to wait for summer to do this one, but it’s worth it – you see, Harewood House has a flock of Humboldt penguins and you can feed them.
-It’s a bit pricey, at £36.50 for adults and £28.50 for kids, but this is a once in a lifetime treat, so splash out and make some memories.
+You’ll have to wait for spring to do this one, but it’s worth it – you see, Harewood House has a flock of Humboldt penguins and you can feed them.
+It’s a bit pricey, at £45 for adults and £38.70 for kids, but this is a once in a lifetime treat, so splash out and make some memories.

 28. Have a beer metres from where it’s made (hell, have a few)

-Northern Monk has found a permanent home in The Old Flax Store, and they’ve made it only too easy for us to drink their beer by creating a tap room on the premises.
+Northern Monk has made it easy for us to drink their beer by creating a taproom at the Holbeck brewery.
 But they’re not the only ones.
 You can drink beer fresh from the taps at Tapped, The Brewery Tap and North Brew Co. too.

 29. Fill up on street food at Belgrave Feast

 Come on, everyone has to do Belgrave Feast at least once.
 They fill every inch of space with street food vendors, so you can tuck into everything from jerk chicken to bao buns, hot dogs and chocolate brownies.
-It comes with craft stalls and entertainment too, so your whole day’s sorted.
+It comes with craft stalls, kids activities and entertainment too, so you can make a day of it.

 30. Join the crowds for Leeds West Indian Carnival